Barbara Thompson PhD

 Assistant Professor, joint appointment with the Keck School of Medicine of USC, Department of Pediatrics

 Barbara Thompson was most recently a research assistant professor at the Keck School of Medicine of USC, Department of Cell and Neurobiology.
-She had previously been a postdoctoral fellow at Vanderbilt University Medical Center's Department of Pharmacology.
+She had previously been a postdoctoral fellow at Vanderbilt University Medical Center’s Department of Pharmacology.
 Dr. Thompson has conducted groundbreaking research in the neurobiology of developmental disorders and is contributing to the development of translational science in areas such as autism by developing and testing conceptual models which link clinical problems in human populations to animal studies in the neurosciences.
-Dr. Thompson has already demonstrated particular skill in interdisciplinary research collaborations and strengthens the Division’s critical mass in autism and sensory integration with a special focus on neuroscience research.
+Dr. Thompson’s particular skill in interdisciplinary research collaborations strengthens the USC Chan Division’s critical mass in autism and sensory integration with a special focus on neuroscience research.

 Human cognitive and social-emotional behaviors are heterogeneous, underscoring the challenges in modeling pathogenesis in disorders of neurodevelopmental origin in which these domains are dysfunctional.
 In general, animal models for these disorders are built to emulate our understanding of the clinical diagnosis, with mixed results.
 We suggest the utility of model systems lies in the use of different strategies to perturb hierarchical circuit development, to examine the behavioral dimensions that are most impacted, and to discern the capacity for, and heterogeneity of, neuroadaptation that will then inform treatment strategies.